gongahkia/yuho/logic/README.md

 > [!WARNING]
 > Continue to add these functions in Python to this file directory in the future
 >
+> 1. Simplify the line 68's logic fully, if not remove it for now to avoid confusion, also put in proper effort for this since it goes to SYNTAX.md
 > 1. Make every evaluated statement as atomic as possible, so propositional formulas evaluate to fundamental propositions.
 > 2. Prime Implicant
 > 3. Don’t Care Conditions